0xCompute/rubidity/rubidity-v1/README.md

 ```

 Better?
-More Ruby-ish?
+More Ruby-ish Rubysol?
 You decide.